kylephillips/simple-locator/readme.txt

 9. Configure results display by adding custom fields from the chosen post type plus post data including the title, permalink, excerpt and thumbnails.

+10. Import locations in bulk from a CSV file.
+Locations will be automatically geocoded using the Google Maps Geocode API (Import functionality requires PHP version 5.4+ and a valid Google Maps API key with the Geocoding API enabled).

 == Changelog ==

 = 1.2.0 =
-* CSV Import is now included for importing and geocoding locations.
-PHP version 5.4+ is required for import functionality.
+* CSV bulk importing is now included for importing and geocoding locations.
+PHP version 5.4+ is required for import functionality, as well as a valid Google Maps API key with the Geocode API enabled.
 See the Simple Locator website for more details.

 = 1.1.5 =
 * Bug fix in singular location view that was preventing display of additional custom meta data when using the included location post type